 When Good Phone Numbers Go Bad

 Hygiene is as important for data as it is for people.
-If a person who hasn’t showered in a while approaches someone they would like to get to know how much of a chance to you think they will have of a second meeting.
+If a person who hasn’t showered in a while approaches someone they would like to get to know how much of a chance you think they will have of a second meeting.
 What do you think will happen when you try to acquire customers with dirty data?
-Your business will probably have as much luck as the guy that didn’t shower!
+Your business will probably have as much luck as the guy who didn’t shower!

 The impact of poor data hygiene

 Phone number data hygiene in your database

 Data hygiene is an important aspect of all databases, regardless of what type of information they contain.
 However, as we will see, data hygiene is even more important for customer telephone number data.

 The Data Warehousing Institute reports that unclean data is costing U.S. businesses more than $600 billion per year.
 Yet, unclean data can cost businesses more than just money.
 It can also tarnish their reputation.
 When dirty data leads to marketing mistakes, many customers will take their business elsewhere and lose respect for the company.

 Unfortunately for business owners, marketing mistakes may cost them more than either money or their customer’s respect.
 Marketing mistakes resulting from bad data hygiene may cost the company itself!

 Imagine a company running a telemarketing campaign.
 Employees call potential customers and are sometimes asked by the callee to be placed on a do-not-call list.
 Employees who forget to enter this request into the database or simply maintain the database poorly may compromise the company by violating the Federal Trade Commission’s Telemarketing Sales Rule.
 This rule states telemarketers may not call those on the Do Not Call list.
 Therefore, employees calling this potential customer after the original request has been made may lead their company down a path they do not want to travel.

 How well do data-centric businesses keep their data clean?